chukwus618/Portfolio-Setup/README.md

 # 📖 Portfolio Project <a name="about-project"></a>

-**Portfolio Project** is a project that is focused on creating a personal portfolio website.It also tests understanding on proper css styling and usage.
+**Portfolio Project** is a project that is focused on creating a personal portfolio website.
+A responsive portfolio website that highlights my current abilities and marks the beginning of my frontend mastery journey while establishing a foundation for future skill development."

 ## 🛠 Built With <a name="built-with"></a>